kovidgoyal/calibre/manual/conversion.rst

 When the input document has a Table of Contents in its metadata, calibre will just use that.
 However, a number of older formats either do not support a metadata based Table of Contents, or individual documents do not have one.
-In these cases, the options in this section can help you automatically generate a Table of Contents in the converted ebook, based on the actual content in the input document.
+In these cases, the options in this section can help you automatically generate a Table of Contents in the converted e-book, based on the actual content in the input document.

 .. note:: Using these options can be a little challenging to get exactly right.
     If you prefer creating/editing the Table of Contents by hand, convert to